-There are many different ways to make your sailboat habitable for sleeping, the simplest is just to lay down in the cockpit and close your eyes.
+There are many different ways to make your sailboat habitable for sleeping, the simplest is to pull the hull up on a beach, lay down in the cockpit and close your eyes.
 An upgrade from that is to put a mosquito net over your head.
-You know, the mind over matter philosophy: If you don't mind, it don't matter.
+Mind over matter philosophy: If you don't mind, it don't matter.

 Below are a number of ducks that have been built with cabins on them, there are more in our member registry.
 Not only do the cabins make them incredibly cute, but are also practical to use.
 Most of the cabins are only for your upper body, and something is deployed to cover legs when you sleep aboard.

-Jason participated in the very first ever Texas 200 and completed it, despite the heavy weather and other difficult conditions.
+Jason participated in the very first Texas 200 and completed it, despite the heavy weather and other difficult conditions which caused half of the participating boats to drop out.
 He earned the name "Tenacious Turtle" from that feat.
 In a later year, he built hull 289 (lower left corner - blue hull) which bears his nickname.
 The cabin is a slot top design, so it is open and easy to go completely through.
 For the trip, he had a removable plywood top that he would lay on the slot to enclose the cabin for the night.

 Here is a short video of Jason sailing along with Tenacious Turtle during the Texas 200.
 The big metal thing that Jason is leaning back on is a custom made bar.
 It has some foam wrapped around it and he would use it like a back rest.
 We kind of jokingly call it the "shopping cart handle". :) Here are more pictures of tenacious turtle.

 Jason was a prolific puddle duck builder, he has built 11 different puddle ducks.
 A lot of other duckers have inquired about the availability of plans for this type of duck, but Jason never used plans, he just sketched what looked right and then started building.
 He started by cutting out the sides, then added the other parts to fit.